hazy-bits/beautiful-jekyll/pages/about.md

 title: About us
 subtitle: A big story of a small team
 ---

-We at HazyBits are striving to adopt modern cloud technologies to bring advanced image processing and computer vision capabilities to developers of all kinds of applications.
-Our goal is to provide access to powerful instruments through carefully designed APIs.

-## Team's Portfolio
 We are a small team of engineers who worked on major products in image processing industry during past 10+ years:

  - [Captiva PixTools](http://www.emc2.org/enterprise-content-management/captiva/pixtools-toolkit.htm)